NeCTAR-RC/tutorials/_launching-virtual-machines/04-networks-secgroups-keypair.md

 Use the up-arrow button to select your public key.

-If you're following the Cloud Starter Curriculum, you created this in the tutorial *Creating a keypair for use in Nectar* {: .callout}
+If you're following the Cloud Starter Curriculum, you created this in the tutorial *Creating a keypair for use in Nectar* {: .callout-warning}

-For connecting to your instance using SSH you will need to have selected a key pair.
+For connecting to your instance using SSH you must select a key pair.
-{: .callout-warning}
+{: .callout-danger}

 ![Launch Key Pair]({{ site.baseurl }}/assets/images/launching-virtual-machines/launch-key-pair.png)

 ### Optional tabs

-the tabs **Configuration**, **Server Groups** and **Metadata** are optional and are not part of this tutorial
+The tabs **Configuration**, **Server Groups** and **Metadata** are optional and are not part of this tutorial

 ### Launch

-Your are now ready to Launch your instance.
+You are now ready to Launch your instance.